Real-hackbard/Icon-Worker/README.md

 The ICO file format is an [image file format](https://en.wikipedia.org/wiki/Image_file_format) for [computer icons](https://en.wikipedia.org/wiki/Icon_(computing)) in Microsoft Windows.
 ICO files contain one or more small images at multiple sizes and [color depths](https://en.wikipedia.org/wiki/Color_depth), such that they may be [scaled](https://en.wikipedia.org/wiki/Image_scaling) appropriately.
 In Windows, all [executables](https://en.wikipedia.org/wiki/Executable) that display an icon to the user, on the desktop, in the Start Menu, or in file Explorer, must carry the icon in ICO format.

+Icons introduced in [Windows 1.0](https://en.wikipedia.org/wiki/Windows_1.0) were 32×32 pixels in size and were monochrome.
+Support for 16 colors was introduced in Windows 3.0.[citation needed]

+Win32 introduced support for storing icon images of up to [16.7 million colors](https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)) (TrueColor) and up to 256×256 pixels in dimensions.
+Windows 95 also introduced a new Device Independent Bitmap (DIB) engine.
+However, 256 color was the default icon color depth in Windows 95.
+It was possible to enable [65535 color (Highcolor)](https://en.wikipedia.org/wiki/RGB_color_model#16-bit_RGB_(Highcolor)) icons by either modifying the Shell Icon BPP value in the registry or by purchasing Microsoft Plus! for Windows 95.
+The Shell Icon Size value allows using larger icons in place of 32×32 icons and the Shell Small Icon Size value allows using custom sizes in place of 16×16 icons.
+Thus, a single icon file could store images of any size from 1×1 pixel up to 256×256 pixels (including non-square sizes) with 2 (rarely used), 16, 256, 65535, or 16.7 million colors; but the shell could not display very large sized icons.
+The notification area of the Windows taskbar was limited to 16 color icons by default until Windows Me when it was updated to support high color icons.